dxw/playbook/src/staff-handbook/flexible-working.md

 with flexible hours.
 Our policy is informed by the way we work and the way we charge clients for our time.

-If you have an alternative working arrangement, you should make sure it’s reflected in your calendar so the rest of the team can be confident in knowing when you are and aren’t around.
+If you have arranged an alternative working pattern, you should make sure it’s reflected in your calendar so the rest of the team can be confident in knowing when you are and aren’t around.

-## Requesting a change of working arrangement
+## Requesting a change of working pattern

 If you would like to discuss a change to your working pattern, first speak to your line manager.
 They will discuss your request, and look at the impact on the